envenomator/agon-ez80asm/README.md

 Local labels start with the '@' symbol, terminated by a colon (':') and define a temporary label between two global labels.
 As soon as a new global label starts, all local labels become out of scope and a new scoped local label space starts.

 - Local labels are case-sensitive.
-- Global labels have a maximum length of 32 characters
+- Global labels have a maximum length of 32 characters, including the '@' symbol
 - Up to version 1.3, 64 local labels are currently supported in each scope.
 Version 1.4+ allows an infinite number, limited by the amount of available memory
-- A local the only type of label that can be defined inside of a macro, which will then have a private/inside expansion 'scope' that is invisible from outside the macro
+- A local label is the only type of label that can be defined inside of a macro, which will then have a private internal per-expansion scope that is invisible from outside the macro
+- A local label defined **outside** a macro cannot be referenced from **inside** a macro.

 Example usage of local labels: